CMSgov/beneficiary-fhir-data/rfcs/0013-synthea-future-claims-and-automation.md

 Automated Generation & Load Plan:

-On a quarterly basis a cron job within Jenkins will be set up to start up and SSH into a provisioned AWS EC2 instance that will be turned off when not used, to run an Ansible script that takes a batch size and randomly generated year between 1 and 5 and will execute other scripts that:
+On a quarterly basis a cron job within Jenkins will be set up to spin up and SSH into a provisioned AWS EC2 instance, and run an Ansible script that takes a batch size and randomly generated year between 1 and 5 and will execute other scripts that:
   - Run currently manual steps in the `Synthea Test Plan` such as accessing and comparing the latest Synthea end-properties file, running queries in PROD SBX to determine database ranges for beneficiary and claim properities, and ensuring the next batch of data will not overlap with existing data ranges.
   - Generate batch containing both synthetic historical and future data
   - Load into AWS S3 for ingestion in TEST, PROD SBX, and PROD environments.